 - Top Tips

-- Brush up your maths skills – If you are worried about your numeracy, there are some excellent resources to help you refresh your basic mathematical skills
+- Brush up your numeracy skills – If you are worried about your numeracy, there are some excellent resources to help you refresh your memory on reading graphs and percentages.

-- Answer honestly – In personality questionnaires, do not try to influence the results too much as they will probably be seen to conflict with your past achievements and interview performance
+- Answer honestly – In personality questionnaires, do not try to guess what they want to hear.
+Be true to yourself.

 Also known as aptitude tests, these aim to assess your logical or thinking performance; they are not tests of general knowledge.
 Tests are strictly timed and questions have definite right and wrong answers which you often have to select from a range of alternatives.
 Your score (the number of questions you get right) will be compared with a norm group (made up of similar people for fairness) who completed the test previously.
 This enables selectors to assess your scores in relation to others and to make judgements about your ability to cope with the tasks involved in the job/course.